2sic/2sxc-docs/2sxc Docs Generator/js-code/angular/dnn-sxc-angular/http-interceptor.md

 [!include[](~/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .spa-2sxc-js { visibility: visible; } </style>

-One of the core challenges when using any JavaScript in DNN is ensuring that WebAPI calls have all the important http headers to make it work.
+One of the core challenges when using any JavaScript in Dnn is ensuring that WebAPI calls have all the important http headers to make it work.
 This is what the [HttpInterceptor](https://angular.io/api/common/http/HttpInterceptor) does.
 It ensures that: